lionix-team/seo-manager/README.md

 to publish latest configs and new migration files.

 ## Localization
-In version v1.2.* you will have availability for localization your metadata and set translates for your data.
+In version v1.2.* you will have availability to localize your metadata and set translates to your data.

-For that you just should add your available locales from top right button "Add Locales" and chose locale for which you want to add translations.
+For that, you just should
+add your available locales
+with top right button "Add Locales" and chose locale for which you want to add translations.

 That's it,
-Package will automatically detect your locale from website and will set needed translations, you don't need to do some other configs.
+Package will automatically detect your locale from website and will set needed translations, you don't need to do any other configs.
 Easy, isn't it?

 ## Installation